FelixSchladt/OxideWM/man/src/oxide-config.1.md

           args: "$VAR"
 ```

-In this example using the ALT and CONTROLL key paired with a number from one to nine, the user can go to the desired workspace.
+In this example using the ALT and CONTROL key paired with a number from one to nine, the user can go to the desired workspace.
 `$VAR` is a reference for the entered iterator.

 # Bugs